grafana/tempo/docs/tempo/website/configuration/multitenancy.md

 ## Important Notes

-- Multitenancy on ingestion is currently [only working](https://github.com/grafana/tempo/issues/495) with GPRC and this may never change.
-It is strongly recommended to use the OpenTelemetry Collector to support multitenancy as described above.
+Multi-tenancy on ingestion is currently [only working](https://github.com/grafana/tempo/issues/495) with GPRC and this may never change.
-- The way the read path is configured is temporary and should be much more straightforward once the [tempo-query dependency is removed](https://github.com/grafana/tempo/issues/382).
+It is strongly recommended to use the OpenTelemetry Collector to support multi-tenancy as described above.

 ## Enabling multi-tenancy

 To enable multi-tenancy on Tempo backend, set the following configuration value on all Tempo components:
 ```
 multitenancy_enabled: true